Cohomology and Hodge Theory on Symplectic Manifolds: I: Introduction

 is an isomorphism for all $k \leq n\,$.

 As it stands, the set of differential forms that are both $d$- and $\dl$-closed lacks certain intrinsic properties that we typically associate with harmonic forms.
-Concerning existence, one would expect that a symplectic harmonic form exist in every cohomology class for any symplectic manifold.
-Mathieu's theorem for any class of the de Rham cohomology does provide existence but only for the subset of symplectic manifolds that satisfy the strong Lefschetz property.
+Concerning existence, one would like that a symplectic harmonic form exists in every cohomology class for any symplectic manifold.
+But Mathieu's theorem tells us that the existence of a symplectic harmonic form in all classes of the de Rham cohomology requires that the symplectic manifold satisfies the strong Lefschetz property.
 Unfortunately, many known non-K\"ahler symplectic manifolds do not satisfy strong Lefschetz.
 One would also like the uniqueness property of harmonic forms in each cohomology class to hold.
 But consider for instance one-forms that are $d$-exact.
-They are trivially $d$-closed and it can be easily shown that they are always $\dl$-closed too.
+They are trivially $d$-closed, and it can be easily shown that they are always $\dl$-closed too.
 Uniqueness of $d$- and $\dl$-closed forms within the de Rham cohomology class simply does not occur.
 These two issues, of existence and uniqueness of $d$- and $\dl$-closed forms, indicate that perhaps the de Rham cohomology is not the appropriate cohomology to consider symplectic Hodge theory.
 But if not de Rham cohomology, what other cohomologies are there on symplectic manifolds?